 Other than using bleach, there are many methods recommended by experts all over the books and sites to remove ink stains

 A ballpoint ink is supposed to vanish with exposure to alcohol and nail polish remover.
 A fountain pen ink will vanish with a wash with strong detergent.
 Presoak the clothing, after blotting with a clean cloth, for a minute or two for more power.
 Marking pen ink responds to alcohol.
 For permanent marker stains, you can try blotting with a dry cloth and then rub some acidic product (rubbing alcohol or nail polish remover) on the stain.
 Blot again with a dry cloth and then wash as usual.
-But generally Stamp pad inks and Permanent ink needs luck and nothing else to remove – you an try giving for dry cleaning.
+But generally Stamp pad inks and Permanent ink needs luck and nothing else to remove – you can try giving for dry cleaning.